shivshankardayal/full-website/c/source/introduction.rst

 Donald Erwin Knuth or C programming Language.
 It is not that these program have not changed but the changes are minimal.

+9. **Scalability:** This point is not applicable to programs which are written for running on one computer but rather which run on multiple i.e. distributed systems.
+Scalability means as your no. of computer grow does your program performance multiply as close to no. of computers in use.

 ================
 Tools of Trade
 ================